top of page

-The first of the seven sacraments is the “door” which gives access to the other sacraments.
+The first of the seven sacraments, and the “door” which gives access to the other sacraments.
 Baptism is the first and chief sacrament of forgiveness of sins because it unites us with Christ, who died for our sins and rose for our justification.
 Baptism, Confirmation, and Eucharist constitute the “sacraments of initiation” by which a believer receives the remission of original and personal sin, begins a new life in Christ and the Holy Spirit, and is incorporated into the Church, the Body of Christ.

-When a person is Baptized they are:
+When a person is baptized he or she is:

 • A member of the Body of Christ, the Church. – CCC 1267